wmcadigital/wmn-design-system/src/www/pages/docs/get-started/index.njk.md

 ## Using styles, components and patterns

-When something is published in the West Midlands Network design system as a [style](/styles/), [component](/components/) or [pattern](/patterns/) we include details of what it is, how to use it, and when to use it based on our [user research](/user-research/).
+When something is published in the Transport for West Midlands design system as a [style](/styles/), [component](/components/) or [pattern](/patterns/) we include details of what it is, how to use it, and when to use it based on our [user research](/user-research/).
 This should help you decide whether it’s something you can use or adapt for your service.

-The guide, [using the design system](using-the-design-system/) contains more information on how to use the West Midlands Network Design System.
+The guide, [using the design system](using-the-design-system/) contains more information on how to use the Transport for West Midlands Design System.

 ## Before making a service live